 And as you know nature is the best of artists.
 Look at my 25 nature photos and enjoy the Finnish winter!
 The photos are taken on Lake Näsijärvi close to Tampere, Western Finland.

-Winter Finland: the Ice
+Winter Finland: The Ice

-The lake is getting its ice cover.
+The cold lake water is now getting its ice cover.

 No boats in sight today.

-Just snow and ice.
+Just the snow and ice.

-The ice has pushed against the lakeshore.
+The wind has pushed pieces of ice against the lake shore.

-The shore is full of ice sculptures.
+The whole lake shore is now full of ice sculptures.

-Winter sun sometimes looks dramatic.
+Winter sunshine sometimes looks dramatic.

-All plants are getting a winter look.
+All plants do get a winter look.

 Ice sometimes looks like glass.

-A huge flower of ice, made by the nature.
+A huge flower made of ice.

-Clouds over the lake are turning grey.
+Then, all clouds over the lake slowly turn grey.

-Winter sun sets early.
+In winter time the sun sets very early.

 The sun gives ice flowers a purple shade.

-The garden has a winter look.
+The garden, too, has its own winter look.

-Melting water freezes and forms icicles.
+Melting water drops become huge icicles.

-Pink ice flowers cover the wooden pier.
+Pink ice flowers cover my wooden pier.